netobserv/documents/blogs/lokiless_netobserv/index.md

-# Network Observability without Loki
+# Light-weight Network Observability Operator without Loki

 By: Mehul Modi, Steven Lee

 Recently, the Network Observability Operator released version  1.6, which added a major enhancement to provide network insights for your OpenShift cluster without Loki.
 This enhancement was also featured in [What's new in Network Observability 1.6](https://developers.redhat.com/articles/2024/08/12/whats-new-network-observability-16) blog, providing a quick overview of the feature.
+Until this release, Loki was required to be deployed alongside Network Observability to store the network flows data.
 In this blog, lets look at some of the advantages and trade-offs users would have when deploying the Network Observability Operator with Loki disabled.
 As more metrics are enabled by default with this feature, we'll also demonstrate a use-case on how those metrics can benefit users for real world scenarios.

 # Configure Network Observability without Loki
 Loki as datasource is currently enabled by default.
 To configure the Network Observability Operator without Loki, set the `FlowCollector` resource specification, `.spec.loki.enable`, to `false`